 Bordering the rural counties of Somerset and Gloucestershire, Bristol won the EU's prestigious European Green Capital Award in 2015.
 It has also been twice named by the Sunday Times as the best city in Britain in which to live - most recently in 2017.

-How much council tax must I pay for a property in Bristol City Council?
+How much Council Tax must I pay for a property in Bristol City Council in 2022?

 Bristol is situated in Bristol City Council.
 Council tax bands are: